 - For once I was NOT traveling with kids, what a strange feeling!
 I could actually walk looking straight ahead, all the time.
 I only had ONE bag to carry.
 I could eat all my OWN food, I could go to the toilet when I felt like it, not when my children needed it.
 I didn’t need to hide the sex scenes on the in-flight little TV screen.
 Forgot what that felt like to be that selfish.

 Special thanks to all you lovely lot who answered the question over on my Facebook Page including:

-Lylia Rose, The Growing Mum, Yorkshire Wonders, Truly Madly Kids, Motherhood Diaries, Captain Bobcat, All Things Spliced, Our Bucket List Lives, Digital Motherhood, Kids on Tour – Autism Without Limits, Mummy Alarm, From Rachael Claire, Have Kids Will Travel UK, Me, Annie Bee, Are Pops, Flying With A Baby, Twinderelmo, Household Money Saving, The Incidental Parent, Can We Skip The Teenage Bit, Truly Madly Cuckoo, Our Seaside Baby, Follow Your Sunshine, Freddie’s Mummy UK, Liberty On The Lighter Side, Outnumbered By Bunnies, Mummy Cat Notes, My Tunbridge Wells, Inspire Gratitude and Manifest, The Queen of Collage, Burnished Chaos, Wild Mama Tribe, A Creative Life, Lily’s Little Learners, Five Little Doves, Ethan and Evelyn, Bare Mother, Mimi Rose and Me, Mumzilla – Musings, Mothering, Mayhem.
+Lylia Rose, The Growing Mum, Yorkshire Wonders, Truly Madly Kids, Motherhood Diaries, Captain Bobcat, All Things Spliced, Our Bucket List Lives, Digital Motherhood, Kids on Tour – Autism Without Limits, Mummy Alarm, From Rachael Claire, Have Kids Will Travel UK, Me, Annie Bee, Are Pops, Flying With A Baby, Twinderelmo, Household Money Saving, The Incidental Parent, Can We Skip The Teenage Bit, Truly Madly Cuckoo, Our Seaside Baby, Follow Your Sunshine, Freddie’s Mummy UK, Outnumbered By Bunnies, Mummy Cat Notes, My Tunbridge Wells, Inspire Gratitude and Manifest, The Queen of Collage, Burnished Chaos, Wild Mama Tribe, A Creative Life, Lily’s Little Learners, Five Little Doves, Ethan and Evelyn, Bare Mother, Mimi Rose and Me, Mumzilla – Musings, Mothering, Mayhem.